dbaroncelli/D-KMP-sample/shared/src/commonMain/kotlin/eu/baroncelli/dkmpsample/shared/datalayer/sources/_platformservices/README.md

-#### you can get data from the Google Play or App Store
+#### in this folder, you would define data related to the Google Play or the App Store
+for example In-App Purchases
-such as In-App Purchases, by defining "expect" funtions and implementing "actual" functions on each platform:
+You would do that by defining the "expect" funtions here on "commonMain", and the "actual" functions on "androidMain" and "iosMain".
+More info on expect/actual here:
 [Kotlin expect/actual](https://kotlinlang.org/docs/mpp-connect-to-apis.html)